 Flat Feet – A condition in which the arch of the foot lacks a normal, supportive curve.
 Can be hereditary or develop from repeat stresses being placed on the foot.
 Also known as overpronation, flat feet are a risk factor for the development of plantar fasciitis.

 Full Length Heel Seats – A Heel That Pain orthotic device featuring clinically proven Fascia-Bar technology.
-In contrast to HTP Heel Seats, which support the heel, Full Length Heel Seats span the entire sole of the foot.
+In contrast to HTP Heel Seats, which support the heel, Full Length Heel Seats span the entire sole of the foot with added arch support.

 GEL Heel Seats – A Heel That Pain orthotic device featuring softer GEL material construction and patented Fascia-Bar technology.
 Specifically designed to treat the underlying causes of plantar fasciitis.